Dr. Tallent Dadi

 Research Interests

-My focus is on understanding sediment-water interactions in water bodies and how they affect nutrients and pollutants dynamics.
-My research interests are; sediment biogeochemistry, paleolimnology, eutrophication, lake restoration, emerging pollutants.
+My research focuses on understanding sediment-water interactions in aquatic systems and their influence on nutrient and pollutant dynamics.
+Key areas of interest include sediment biogeochemistry, paleolimnology, eutrophication, lake restoration, and the impact of emerging pollutants.

 Current Project